 Need some ideas to get started?

-Are there keys on your Enterpad still waiting for a useful purpose?
-Or do you want to create a new macro from an existing one?
-You will find a collection of useful macros to start from here: Useful Macros
+Are there buttons on your Enterpad still waiting for a useful purpose?
+Want to create a new macro from an existing one?
+We offer a collection of useful VBA macros to start from: Useful Macros